HTTPArchive/httparchive.org/docs/reports.md

         - **enabled**

           Optional boolean.
 Default `true`.
-Whether the metric should be included in timeseres reports.
+Whether the metric should be included in timeseries reports.

         - **fields**